EnzymeFunctionInitiative/EST/docs/source/blastreduce/transcode.rst

 Transcode
 =========

-Tab-delimited ASCII files are conveninet to use but hurt performance.
-To more efficienly post-process BLAST results, the BLAST output files are transcoded to Parquet files.
+Tab-delimited ASCII files are convenient to use but hurt performance.
+To more efficiently post-process BLAST results, the BLAST output files are transcoded to Parquet files.

 The conversion only includes the columns needed in later stages.